tomorisakura/tomorisakura/README.md

 **tomorisakura/tomorisakura**

-- 🔭 I’m Collage Student / freelance UI Designer
+- 🔭 I’m Collage Student
 - 🌱 I’m currently learning Javascript and Kotlin
 - 😄 Pronouns: (re'skii') 🤔
 - ⚡ Fun fact: if 'm bored to write some code i choose to exploration ui design on <a href="https://dribbble.com/grevimsx">this</a> <br>